solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 #### Upload individual files

 To upload individual files, you use the `upload_files()` method.
-In the example below, a new file named `crime-summer.csv` has been added to `data` directory, and that file is being added to the `crime-data` folder in blob storage.
+The example below uploads a file named `crime-summer.csv` located in the `data` directory to the `crime-data` folder in blob storage.
 You can upload any number of files, by adding the absolute path of each file to the list of files.

 ```python
 # Create a list of absolute paths to individual files to upload